 » Go to the Sheriff’s Watch page

-The Citizen’s Police Academy provides citizens with an insider’s look at the Jacksonville Sheriff’s Office.
+The Jacksonville Sheriff's Office Citizens Police Academy provides members of the community with an insider’s look into the agency.
 There are two sessions held each year.
 The classes meet once a week for 12-weeks.

 Crime Prevention and Safety Education Classes